nens/threedi-results-analysis/doc/result_loading_and_grouping.md

-least one result child and *all* of them carry a non-empty `group_path`, the restored `ThreeDiGridItem` is marked `defer_layer_creation = True` as well, so a saved-and-reopened purely-grouped project does not recreate the orphaned legacy layer tree on every reopen.
-If any child result has no `group_path` (mixed use, or plain legacy/project-based use), the grid restores and loads its own layers immediately, exactly like a fresh (non-restored) load would.
+least one result child and *all* of them carry a non-empty `group_path`, the restored `ThreeDiGridItem` is marked `defer_layer_creation = True` as well, so a saved-and-reopened purely-grouped project does not recreate the orphaned ungrouped layer tree on every reopen.
+If any child result has no `group_path` (mixed use, or plain standalone/project-based use), the grid restores and loads its own layers immediately, exactly like a fresh (non-restored) load would.